linkcd/blog-hexo/source/_posts/Customize-social-sharing-on-Linkedin-via-API.md

 - OAuth
 - Postman
 ---
+(edited 10.06.2020: Updated how to get User ID as LinkedIn upgraded their endpoints)

 # Problem:
 Nowadays it is pretty common to share articles on social media such as Facebook and Linkedin.
 Thanks to the widely implemented [Open Graph](http://ogp.me/) protocol, sharing is no long just a dry url, but with enrich text and thumbnails.